mwangiKibui/aws-sdk-node.js-s3-graphql/index.md

 - Ensure that the development server is still running.

-- Head over to Altair GraphQl Client, open a separate tab, and in the workspace enter the following mutation:
+- Head over to Altair GraphQl Client, open a separate tab, and in the workspace paste the following mutation:

 ```javascript
 mutation ObjectUpload($object:Upload!) {